gayverjr/opencap/docs/install.rst

 * Eigen_: linear algebra library, version >= 3.3

 All of these dependencies are available through standard package managers such as Homebrew_, Conda_, and yum/apt-get on Linux.
-Please consult their respective websites for more information, and ensure that you have recent enough versions installed on your machine.

 .. _Homebrew: https://brew.sh/
 .. _Conda: https://docs.conda.io/en/latest/